sagemath/trac_to_gh/Issue 9107.md

 # Issue 9107: Nested class name mangling can be wrong in case of double nesting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9107

 Original creator: hivert